 Class H Felony Drug Charges in Wisconsin

-The severity of drug offenses in Wisconsin depend on a number of things, including what the substance was, the amount, the person's prior history with drug charges, and whether there is an intent to sell and/or distribute drugs by dealing or trafficking.
+The severity of drug offenses in Wisconsin depends on several things, including what the substance was, the amount, the person's prior history with drug charges, and whether there is an intent to sell and/or distribute drugs by dealing or trafficking.

-Trafficking is a drug charge that is commonly considered a felony, and may be a classified as Class H. Trafficking normally involves a larger amount of drugs than someone in possession of drugs who is suspected of dealing on a smaller scale.
+Trafficking is a drug charge that is commonly considered a felony and may be classified as Class H. Trafficking typically involves a larger amount of drugs than someone in possession of drugs who is suspected of dealing on a smaller scale.

 Defenses for Drug Crimes in Wisconsin

 Potential defenses for drug crimes often include challenging the procedures implemented when the arrest was made or the handling of evidence.
-At Stangl Law, we may look into whether there truly was probable cause to conduct a search of your person or vehicle.
-Having knowledge of the substances in your possession and their legality can also play a role in your defense.
+At Stangl Law, we may look into whether there was probable cause to search your person or vehicle.
+Knowledge of the substances in your possession and their legality can also play a role in your defense.

 Sex-Related Offenses in Wisconsin

-Sexual assault is a serious crime and in most cases it is classified as a felony, except for the cases of 4th degree sexual assault involves nonconsensual touching to sexually humiliate the victim or obtain their own sexual gratification.
+Sexual assault is a serious crime, and in most cases, it is classified as a felony, except for the cases of 4th degree sexual assault involving nonconsensual touching to sexually humiliate the victim or obtain their own sexual gratification.
 When a child is involved, the seriousness of sex-related crimes escalates much faster.

 Wisconsin Sex Offender Registry